 University of Maine Cooperative Extension.

-This two page fact sheet, also available as PDF (159 KB) includes facts about broccoli and cauliflower, information about nutrition, selection, storage and preparation.
+This two page fact sheet includes facts about broccoli and cauliflower, information about nutrition, selection, storage and preparation.
 Includes two recipes with nutrition facts.

 Cauliflower: Food $ense Guide to Eating Fresh Fruits and Vegetables (PDF | 66 KB)